Lynching of Thomas Shipp and Abram Smith: Incident

-The three suspects had been arrested the night before, charged with robbing and murdering a white factory worker, Claude Deeter, and raping his girlfriend, Mary Ball, who was with him at the time.
+The three suspects had been arrested the night before, charged with robbing and murdering a white factory worker, 23-year-old Claude Deeter, and raping his fiancée, 18-year-old Mary Ball, who was with him at the time.
+Deeter had planned to present Ball with her engagement ring the next day and the two were planning to get married next month.

 A large crowd broke into the jail with sledgehammers, pulled out the three suspects, beating them and hanging them.
 When Abram Smith tried to free himself from the noose as his body was hauled up, he was lowered and men broke his arms to prevent such efforts.
 Police officers in the crowd cooperated in the lynching.
 A third person, 16-year-old James Cameron, narrowly escaped death thanks to an unidentified woman who said that the youth had nothing to do with the rape or murder.

 A local studio photographer, Lawrence Beitler, took a photograph of the dead men hanging from a tree surrounded by the large lynch mob; the crowd was estimated at 5,000 and included women and children.
 He sold thousands of copies of the photograph in the next ten days.

-According to Cameron's 1982 memoir, the police had originally accused all three men of murder and rape.
-After the lynchings, and Mary Ball's testimony, the rape charge was dropped against Cameron.
+After the lynchings, Mary Ball's mother muttered that Shipp and Smith had gotten what they deserved.
+Her daughter said it changed nothing.
+She later said she wished that she 'could have pulled the rope and would do the same for the other one," referring to Cameron.
+However, as they made funeral arrangements for their son, Deeter's parents both condemned the lynching of his murderers.
+His father told reporters, "God should have been the judge," while his mother said, "The mob had no right to do it."

 Flossie Bailey, a local NAACP official in Marion, and Attorney General James M. Ogden worked to gain indictments against leaders of the mob in the lynchings, but the Grant County grand jury refused to return an indictment.
 Attorney General Ogden then brought charges against four leaders of the mob, as well as bringing impeachment proceedings against the Grant County sheriff who had refused to intervene.
-All-white Grant County juries returned "not guilty" verdicts for all of the leaders charged.